mitre/fieldmanual/sphinx-docs/Operation-Results.md

         - `tactic`: ATT&CK tactic for the command ability.
         - `technique_name`: Full ATT&CK technique name for the command.
         - `technique_id`: ATT&CK technique ID for the command (e.g. `T1005`)
     - `output`: optional field.
-Contains the output generated when running the command.
+JSON dict containing the output generated when running the command.
 Only appears if the user selected the `include agent output` option when downloading the report.
-    - `agent_reported_time`: Timestamp string representing the time at which the execution was ran by the agent in YYYY-MM-DD HH:MM:SS format.
-This field will not be present if the agent does not support reporting the command execution time.
+        - `stdout`: Standard output from the command that was run.
+        - `stderr`: Standard error from the command that was run.
 - `finish`: Timestamp string in YYYY-MM-DD HH:MM:SS format that indicates when the operation finished.
 - `planner`: Name of the planner used for the operation.
 - `adversary`: JSON dict containing information about the adversary used in the operation